luckasRanarison/arafesina/README.md

 First of all, _misaotra betsaka_ for considering participating to this joke, the Malagasy government will thank you later!
-Feel free to throw in a few identifiers here and there, and open a pull-request against the `fotony` (French for `main`) branch.
+Feel free to throw in a few identifiers here and there, and open a pull-request against the `fotony` (Malagasy for `main`) branch.

 Please don't introduce swear words, though: we will not excuse your Malagasy.